 Introduction to Muscular Dystrophy

-Hello everyone, my name is Abby.
-I am 16 years old and a sophmore in high school.
+My name is Abby and I am 16 years old and a sophomore in high school.
 I have a rare form of Muscular Dystrophy.
 Muscle Dystrophy is when your muscles get weaker as you age.
 I have a story just like everyone else, and I hope that by telling it I will inspire others to be themselves, and to not be ashamed of who God has made them.

 Living With Muscular Dystrophy In Middle School